DataDog/dd-sdk-roku/README.md

 ### Setup with ROPM (recommended)

 `ROPM` is a package manager for the Roku platform (based on NPM).
-If you're not already using `ROPM` in your Roku project, we recommend you read their [Getting started guide][1].
+If you're not already using `ROPM` in your Roku project, read their [Getting started guide][1].
 Once your project is set up to use `ROPM`, you can use the following command to install the Datadog dependency:

 ```shell
 ropm install datadogroku